rockysnow7/juno/README.md

 };
 ```

 Objects can be fetched.
 A `get all` query will return a list of all objects which meet the criteria.
 A `get the` query will return the only object which meets the criteria, or will raise an error if it is possible for more than one object to be returned.

 ```
-get all Person with name "John Smith";
+get the Person with name "John Smith";
+get all Person with gender Gender.Male;
 ```

 Objects can be edited: